No applications for construction of new wind farm in the North Sea

 No surprise

-• In 2026, the Government wants to issue permits for 2 gigawatts (GW) of offshore wind farms by means of a subsidy tender. € 948 million has already been reserved for this from the Climate Fund.
-The Minister will announce which wind sites this applies to, what the schedule of the tender is and the final maximum subsidy amount by January 2026 at the latest.
+• In 2026, the Government wants to issue permits for 2 gigawatts (GW) of offshore wind farm capacity by means of a tender with subsidy. €948 million has already been reserved for this from the Climate Fund.
+The Minister will announce which wind sites this applies to, what the schedule of the tender is and the final maximum subsidy amount by end January 2026 at the latest.

-• The ministry is also working on a new form of financial support for wind energy.
-In this case, the government enters into contracts with companies that guarantee a minimum price for their generated electricity.
-The government then pays the difference with this agreed price to the company in the event of low market prices.
-In the event of high electricity prices, the extra profit goes to the government.
+• The Ministry is also working on a new form of financial support for wind energy.
+In this case, the Government enters into contracts with companies that guarantee a minimum price for their generated electricity.
+The Government then pays the difference with this agreed price to the company in the event of low market prices.
+In the event of high electricity prices, the extra profit goes to the Government.

 Want to know more?